KZZP: Early years

-In late 1976, the stations were sold to Southwestern Media, Inc., with the FM splitting from the AM Simulcast on 1/1/1977, changing call letters to KIOG (on air ID was K104-FM) and aired a soft rock syndicated format from TM Programming in Dallas called "Beautiful Rock", originating from studios located at the Thomas Mall in Phoenix.
+In late 1976, the stations were sold to Southwestern Media, Inc..
+On January 1, 1977, KBUZ-FM split from the AM, changed call letters to KIOG, and flipped to a syndicated soft rock format from TM Programming in Dallas called "Beautiful Rock".
+During this time, studios were located at the Thomas Mall in Phoenix.
+The station was branded as "K-104 FM".

 Top 40 KZZP

-Western Cities Broadcasting purchased KIOG in 1980, along with its co-owned AM station.
-Both stations changed to a Top 40 format as KZZP-AM-FM.
-During those days, the station was known as "104.7 KZZP."
+Western Cities Broadcasting purchased KIOG in January 1980, along with its co-owned AM station.
+On February 14, both stations went silent; on March 1, both stations changed to a Top 40 format as KZZP-AM-FM.
+During those days, the station was known as "104.7 KZZP".

-Morning host Jonathon Brandmeier, also known as Johnny B., later became a star in The Windy City at WLUP-FM in Chicago.
+Morning host Jonathon Brandmeier, also known as Johnny B., later became a star at WLUP-FM in Chicago.
 While in Phoenix, his KZZP show featured prank phone calls, parody songs which Brandmeier himself usually wrote, sang and recorded, along with a cast of regular characters.
 When Brandmeier left for Chicago, Western Cities won an injunction to keep him off the air in that market until his contract with KZZP had expired.
 In 1991, Brandmeier hosted a national late night TV show, "Johnny B. on the Loose," syndicated by Viacom.

 KZZP, also known as "Hitmusic 104" or "FM 104" in the 1980s, was considered one of America's leading Top 40 radio stations.
-It was led by Program Director Guy Zapoleon, and owned by Nationwide Communications.
+It was led by Program Director Guy Zapoleon, and owned by Nationwide Communications, who bought the station in 1985.
 During Zapoleon's era, the station played mass appeal hits along with some adventurous dance and alternative releases.
 Zapoleon hired morning man Bruce Kelly from Boston in July 1985.

-The station also had popular DJs including Valerie Knight, Kevin Weatherly, Jimmy Kimmel, Dave Otto, Kevin Ryder and Gene Baxter (of Kevin and Bean fame), Todd Fisher, Clarke Ingram, John Machay, Nick Sommers, Michelle Santosuosso, William "Bill Stu" Stewart, Carey Edwards, Steve Goddard, Kent Voss, William "Buddy" LaTour, Mike Elliot, John O'Rourke, Steve Grosz, Susan Karis, Dave Ryan, Laurie Michaels and Brandon Scott—both former KQKS “KS104” Denver jocks.
+DJs during this era include Valerie Knight, Kevin Weatherly, Jimmy Kimmel, Dave Otto, Kevin Ryder and Gene Baxter (of Kevin and Bean fame), Todd Fisher, Clarke Ingram, John Machay, Nick Sommers, Michelle Santosuosso, William "Bill Stu" Stewart, Carey Edwards, Steve Goddard, Scott Thrower, Kent Voss, William "Buddy" LaTour, Mike Elliot, John O'Rourke, Steve Grosz, Susan Karis, Dave Ryan, Laurie Michaels, Brandon Scott, and Christopher Lee.

 In December 1989, Bruce Kelly signed a lucrative five-year contract with the station, but was released just weeks later.
 Kelly sued for wrongful termination and won.
-Years later, Kelly went to KKFR and teamed with former WLUP Chicago DJ Maggie Brock to host "Bruce & Maggie in the Morning."
+Years later, Kelly went to KKFR and teamed with former WLUP Chicago DJ Maggie Brock to host "Bruce & Maggie in the Morning".